LT-Intro-To-AI-SY2425/a1-intro-to-python-RoryPratt/a1_writeup.md

 1. What is your initial thoughts about the python programming language?

+I think that python has a lot of tools but can be slow. python can be very easy to work with.

 2. Describe some similarities and differences that you found between python and other programming languages you have used in the past?